antmicro/benchalot/README.md

 ### Run

 `samples` (optional, default = 1) defines how many times repeat each benchmark.
+`log-terminal-output` (optional, default = None) defines filename of a file where stdout and stderr of commands run in `run` section will be saved.
 `before` contains the commands to be executed before the benchmark.
 `benchmark` contains the commands to be benchmarked.
 `after` contains the commands to be executed after the measurement.